AlbaaDev/fetchyBack/README.md

 # fetchyBack
-fetchy is an app to find new emerging markets and products
+fetchy is an app to find new emerging markets and products from marketplaces.

+DB : MongoDB
 Backend : Spring

+Note: Make sure you change the application properties